XadillaX/gensokyo/README.md

 If you want use a specified project path, use `rootPath` in parameter `options` while `Gensokyo.createServer`;

 Use `noZookeeper` in parameter `options` while you won't use zookeeper to manage your nodes.

+Use `aliasRules` if you need expose API with their alias names. (refer [here](https://github.com/XadillaX/illyria2/blame/0de8a8bfeb0f98b8508f10d0815a80924e8f020a/README.md#L58))

 ### Controller